Links on SoundGuys may earn us a commission. Learn more.

 The JBL Quantum TWS is another pair of gaming earbuds coming down the pike

-JBL announced the Quantum TWS gaming earbuds at CES 2022, and it merits our best of CES award.
-You won’t see this until the spring, but it’s a promising product with a USB-C adapter for low-latency playback across all devices (USB-C compatible).
-You can also connect to a device over Bluetooth for standard music listening.
+JBL announced the Quantum TWS gaming earbuds at CES 2022, and it merited our best of CES award.
+We haven’t had a chance to review it yet, but if you’re looking for something wireless and can’t stand the feeling of over-ear headphones, this is worth paying attention to.
+It features a USB-C adapter for low-latency playback across all devices (USB-C compatible), and you can also connect to a device over Bluetooth for standard music listening.
 JBL QuantumSURROUND support (via QuantumENGINE for PC) also makes this pair of buds unique as this is typically reserved just for JBL’s full-fledged headsets.

 The earbuds have an IPX5 rating, so they’re fine for exercise too.
 With an official 8-hour battery life and an extra 16 hours from the USB-C charging case, you get a full 24 hours of listening before you need to recharge anything.
-Again, the Quantum TWS won’t hit the shelves for a bit, but it might be worth the wait.
-The JBL Quantum TWS will cost $149 USD.
+Right now you can get the JBL Quantum TWS for $79.95 at Amazon.

 The best wireless PlayStation 5 gaming headsets: Notable mentions